Sensu: Qualifiers and contexts

 After a species has been established in this manner, specialist taxonomists may work on the subject and make certain types of changes in the light of new information.
 In modern practice it is greatly preferred that the collector of the specimens immediately passes them to specialists for naming; it is rarely possible for non-specialists to tell whether their specimens are of new species or not, and in modern times not many publications or their referees would accept an amateur description.

 In any event, the person who finally classifies and describes a species has the task of taxonomic circumscription.
 Circumscription means in essence that anyone competent in the matter can tell which creatures are included in the species described, and which are excluded.
-It is in this process of species description that the question of the sense arises, because that is where the worker produces and argues his view of the proper circumscription.
+It is in this process of species description that the question of the sense arises, because that is where the worker produces and argues their view of the proper circumscription.
 Equally, or perhaps even more strongly, the arguments for deciding questions concerning higher taxa such as families or orders, require very difficult circumscription, where changing the sense applied could totally upset an entire scheme of classification, either constructively or disastrously.

 Note that the principles of circumscription apply in various ways in non-biological senses.
 In biological taxonomy the usual assumption is that circumscription reflects the shared ancestry perceived as most likely in the light of the currently available information; in geology or legal contexts far wider and more arbitrary ranges of logical circumscription commonly apply, not necessarily formally uniformly.
 However, the usage of expressions incorporating sensu remains functionally similarly intelligible among the fields.
 In geology for example, in which the concept of ancestry is looser and less pervasive than in biology, one finds usages such as: